semuconsulting/pyspartn/cryptography_installation/README.md

     1. A handful of additional cryptography build dependencies, including `libssl-dev` and `libffi-dev`.
 - At some point in the future, a wheel (`.whl`) installation package may be made available on 32-bit Linux platforms, but until then some additional installation steps are required.
 You can either:

-    A. (RECOMMENDED) Install the Rust toolchain and cryptography library dependencies, then install pyspartn:
+    A. (OFFICIAL) Install the Rust toolchain and cryptography library dependencies, then install pyspartn:

     ```shell
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh